Eugene-jpn/Mathematical-Interpretation-of-Genome/README.md

 # Mathematical-Interpretation-of-Genome

+This project implements a comprehensive DNA tandem repeat analysis system with numerical encoding (A=2, C=3, G=5, T=7) and advanced genetic mutation analysis.

 ## 🧬 **Complete Local Installation Package**

 This package contains everything you need to run the DNA Tandem Repeat analysis website locally on your computer.